jjamfd/bionic-k8s/README.md

 # cp hosts-sample hosts
 ```

-- Put the IP addresses or hostnames of your servers in the ansible inventory
+- Put the IP addresses or hostnames of the servers in the ansible inventory
 ```
 [master]
 10.10.0.19